 Being accused of assault is a very serious situation.
 Whether you are accused of simple assault, aggravated assault, or domestic violence, the outcome could leave levy serious consequences on your future.
 You should contact an experienced assault charges attorney to discuss your options.
 Attorneys at SMT Legal will approach your case with compassion and without judgment.
 Whatever the details, we will work with you to gather your side of the story and decide what the best way to proceed is.

 Different Forms of Assault in Pennsylvania

 There are many forms of assault charges in Pennsylvania.
 The three most common forms are simple assault, aggravated assault, and domestic violence charges.
 Each requires its own unique elements to be present and each has a range of potential consequences.

 Even if harm wasn’t caused, you can be charged with simple assault if it is found that your physical intent but another person in fear of serious harm.
-If you are in possession of a hypodermic needle at a time of arrest or medical evaluation that lead to the needle penetrating another person, you could potentially be charged with simple assault.
+If you are in possession of a hypodermic needle at a time of arrest or medical evaluation that leads to the needle penetrating another person, you could potentially be charged with simple assault.

 Aggravated assault is a more serious charge and can lead to felony charges of the first or second degree.
 While a variety of circumstances can lead to aggravated assault charges, the use of a deadly weapon to intentionally cause harm is the most common.
 Other examples of aggravated assault charges include injuring employees of educational facilities, such as teachers or administrative members.
-Aggravated assault charges can result in imprisonment up to 10 years.
+Aggravated assault charges can result in imprisonment for up to 10 years.

-Domestic violence charges are another common form of assault charges that arises from committing violent or criminally sexual acts to someone your are close with.
+Domestic violence charges are another common form of assault charges that arises from committing violent or criminally sexual acts to someone you are close with.
 Domestic violence can be committed against any family or intimate household members, sexual partners, or partners that you share a child with.